slackapi/bolt-js/docs/_future/triggers.md

 A newly created Trigger will only be accessible to others inside a workspace once its creator has granted access.

-To manage what user (or many users) have access to run your Triggers, you'll use the `access` command.
+To manage what user (or many users) have access to run your Triggers, you'll use the `slack trigger access` command.

 To learn more about this, visit the guide [here](https://api.slack.com/future/triggers#manage-access).